Kaladan Multi-Modal Transit Transport Project: History

 In April 2017, the Sittwe port and IWT Paletwa jetty were ready and operational.
 In April 2017, India handed over the operation of completed Sittwe port and Inland Water Terminal at Paletwa to Myanmar.
 In June 2017, India handed six gas tanker cargo vessels worth US$81.29 million (K110.08 billion) to the Myanmar government to transport gas to north-east India via Manipur.
 Work on the port in Sittwe and the IWT in Paletwa, Chin State, is in its final stages, and the six cargo vessels are meant to facilitate transportation of goods from Sittwe to Paletwa.
 The $81.29 million cost of the vessels was met through a grant from India.
 The construction work was assigned to IWT in October 2012, the keels were laid in March 2013 and the vessels were launched between April and December 2016.
 On completion of the tests and trials at Yangon, the vessels reached Sittwe in March 2017.
 Acceptance trials were completed in April 2017 in Sittwe.

 In June 2017, after several upward budget revisions and troubles in finding contractors, the INR1,600-crore (US$250 million) contract has been finally awarded to an Indian company C&C construction for building 109-km road connecting IWT Paletwa river terminal to Zorinpui in Mizoram border.
 The contractor would open offices at Sittwe, Paletwa and Yangon in Myanmar, mobilise men and machine during the monsoon and start construction after the monsoon in October.

 In 2019, India and Myanmar launched Operation Sunrise, a joint military effort to dismantle insurgent group camps, especially the Arakan Army, threatening the Kaladan Project.

+As of 2026, the project which passes through the areas of Paletwa, Pauktaw, Ponnagyun Kyauktaw, and Mrauk-U townships, are controlled by the Arakan Army.
+A small area of jetty in Sittwe remains under the control of the military council.

 India plans to open the Kaladan project by 2027, as announced by Minister of Ports and Shipping Sarbananda Sonowal in July 2027.